intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/optimization.md

-## Optimizer ##
+## Use Optimizer for Training

-You can use Optimizer to distributed train your model with a spark cluster.
+You can use `Optimizer` in BigDL to train a model.

-### How to use Optimizer
+You need to first create an `Optimizer`, and then call `Optimizer.optimize` to start the training.

-You need at least provide model, data, loss function and batch size.
+To create an optimizer, you need at least provide model, data, loss function and batch size.

 * **model**